CarmineOptions/carmine-protocol/README.md

 | Long  | 1669849199 | 1200    | $USD_ADDRESS         | $ETH_ADDRESS        | Put       | 0x03bd577d4318c2bd56dc2fbf708f04bd83d6b48c6a03f3eb2d1361b750bdeb9e |
 | Short | 1669849199 | 1200    | $USD_ADDRESS         | $ETH_ADDRESS        | Put       | 0x02a81464464510c50b7c614a29088d7b5620d9cb36db1b9feb6a093beb545afd |

+## Oracles

+Currently using only [Empiric](https://empiric.network/) oracle, which returns the median price (aggregated over multiple sources) of an asset multiplied by 10^18.
+Only ETH price is used for the demo at the moment.

+We're working on our own solution to make arbitrary timestamped data available on the blockchain, the [Chronos oracle](https://github.com/CarmineOptions/Chronos-Oracle).

 # Development